Who We Are

 The Mythic Friesians Philosophy

-by Allison Carpenter
+by Allison Thomas

 The way I view breeding is very simple.
 There are a lot of animals out there that don't have homes.
 Therefore, if I am going to actively bring more animals into this world, there has to be a reason.
 It has to be more than just 'Oooh!
 A pretty baby!'.
 That doesn't cut it.
 Any creature that I bring in to this world has to be an improvement, has to be working towards something.